kmnam/markov-digraphs/README.md

 # MarkovDigraphs and PyGraph

-## Directed graphs as representations of Markov processes in the linear framework
+## Directed labeled graphs as representations of Markov processes in the linear framework

 **Author: Kee-Myoung Nam, Department of Systems Biology, Harvard Medical School**